michaelnisi/fanboy/README.md

 ### opts()

-The options for the Fanboy store.
+The options for the Fanboy `cache`:

 ```js
 - country String() | 'us'